yasu24/Telling-Story-with-Data/data-visualization-critiques.md

 The comments were gathered from 3 x 20s Students, and 1 x 30s adult with showing all diagrams and explanations.

 ### Can you tell me what you think this is?
-- It looks like a share of produced electricity
+- (all charts)It looks like a share of produced electricity

-- It shows the electricity produced from several sources
+- (all charts)It shows the electricity produced from several sources

 ### Can you describe to me what this is telling you?
-- It seems like a comparison for 2 years(2021 and 2022)
+- (bar chart)It seems like a comparison for 2 years(2021 and 2022)

-- The original diagram is misleading, but it says more visually impactful, but the current diagram looks more accurate, so it depends on the audience which diagram to show.
+- (bar chart)The original diagram is misleading, but it says more visually impactful, but the current diagram looks more accurate, so it depends on the audience which diagram to show.

 ### Is there anything you find surprising or confusing?
-- Is it about the world? or for One Country?
+- (Simple pie chart and bar chart)Is it about the world? or for One Country?
 (The target is unclear)

-- The simple pie chart is easier to understand, but it doesn't tell a comparison, while a double pie chart is too complicated
+- (Simple pie chart and double pie chart)The simple pie chart is easier to understand, but it doesn't tell a comparison, while a double pie chart is too complicated

-- If there are both charts, which are bar chart, and pie chart together, it would be more helpful
+- (Simple pie chart and bar chart)If there are both charts, which are bar chart, and pie chart together, it would be more helpful

 ### Who do you think is the intended audience for this?
-- It depends on the age, but if it's over 12 years old, it can be understood.
+- (Bar chart)It depends on the age, but if it's over 12 years old, it can be understood.
 But it's easier if there is an explanation

-- Probably people who are interested in environmental-related issues
+- (original chart)Probably people who are interested in environmental-related issues

 ### Is there anything you would change or do differently?
-- Maybe add more years or change the year(to be clearer for the change e.g. 2022 vs. 2012)
+- (all charts)Maybe add more years or change the year(to be clearer for the change e.g. 2022 vs. 2012)

-- It would be better if you can change the color to gray for the unfocused parts
+- (bar chart)It would be better if you can change the color to gray for the unfocused parts

-# Step five: Step five: Build the solution
+# Step five: Build the solution

 Reflecting on the feedback provided, I created the new proposed diagram to show the electricity produced change from 2021 to 2022.

-I chose the bar chart as pie charts are tricky to improve and need more consideration.
+I chose the bar chart as pie charts are tricky to improve and need more consideration　for providing clear explanations.

-Therefore, I applied the shading to the unfocused part and only focusing the renewable energy part to gather the reader's focus.
+Therefore, I applied the shading to the unfocused part and only focused on the renewable energy part to gather the reader's focus.

 <div class='tableauPlaceholder' id='viz1695231701810' style='position: relative'>
   <noscript>